-The owner/operator shall maintain on site all boiler performance test records and boiler fuel use and/or hours of operation as required by permit or regulation, generally for a minimum of five years.
+The owner/operator shall have all boiler performance test records and boiler fuel use and/or hours of operation as required by permit or regulation available, for a minimum of five years.
 The owner/operator shall make such documentation available for DAQ inspection upon request.